 - whether the alleged invention lies in the way the method or scheme is carried out in a computer.

 - whether the alleged invention lies in more than the generation, presentation or arrangement of intellectual information.

 The fifth consideration is based on the Australian High Court (the highest court in Australia) decision in National Research Development Corporation v Commissioner of Patents (1959) 1A IPR 63, the root of present patentable subject matter considerations in Australia.
 This consideration must be answered with a “yes”.

-The first four considerations are the tests stated in the RPL decision (you can read more about this decision in our article of 21 January 2016).
+The first four considerations are the tests stated in the RPL decision.
 It appears to the authors that the sixth and seventh considerations are simply extensions of the first or second consideration.
 Answering “yes” to the first, second, sixth and seventh considerations, and “no” to the third and fourth considerations, point to a computer-related invention being patentable subject matter.